Sean994/JiakSEOM/readme.md

 4. The user should be able to see their order history, as well as their past reviews.

-5. Unauthenticated users should be able to select the restaurants, but should not be able to check out ( @HyunJungOh0120 and @Sean994 please confirm )
+5. Unauthenticated users should be able to select the restaurants, but should not be able to check out.

 ### Planning and Development Process
 1. Completed a basic preproject exercise, including writing out the user stories.